unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### <a name="Element_settings" href="#Element_settings">Element: settings</a>

-An element used to keep track of layout specific settings.
+An element used to keep track of layout-specific settings.
 This element may or may not show up on a layout.
 These settings reflect the normal practice by the implementation.
 However, an implementation using the data may customize the behavior.

 **Syntax**